rkasralikar/mentorlink/README.md

-Mentorlink project's mission isgoal is to help students and professionals learn new skills through peer learning.
+Mentorlink project's goal is to help students and professionals learn new skills through peer learning.